pangpang20/docs.getdbt.com/website/docs/guides/sl-snowflake-qs.md

   </DetailsToggle>

 - Create a [trial Snowflake account](https://signup.snowflake.com/):
   - Select the Enterprise Snowflake edition with ACCOUNTADMIN access.
-Consider organizational questions when choosing a cloud provider, refer to Snowflake's [Introduction to Cloud Platforms](https://docs.snowflake.com/en/user-guide/intro-cloud-platforms).
+Consider organizational questions when choosing a cloud provider, and refer to Snowflake's [Introduction to Cloud Platforms](https://docs.snowflake.com/en/user-guide/intro-cloud-platforms).
   - Select a cloud provider and region.
 All cloud providers and regions will work so choose whichever you prefer.
 - Basic understanding of SQL and dbt.
 For example, you've used dbt before or have completed the [dbt Fundamentals](https://learn.getdbt.com/courses/dbt-fundamentals) course.